Life Challenge Community and Events Coordinator

 I’d go back to my grandma’s roots in Valenza, Italy.
 That’s on my bucket list.

 My favorite authors.
-The Road Less Traveled, an old self-help book; and I would take Wally Lamb’s She’s Come Undone and Wherever You Go, There You Are [by Jon Kabat-Zinn].
+The Road Less Traveled, an old self-help book, Wally Lamb’s She’s Come Undone and Wherever You Go, There You Are [by Jon Kabat-Zinn].
 That’s one spiritual book, one self-help book and one novel.

 I can usually tell by someone’s voice.
 When I call them, I can hear the light, I can feel the energy.
 They’re also more involved in the community.